qtile/qtile/docs/manual/install/index.rst

 ======================

-First, you need to install all of Qtile's dependencies (although some are optional/not needed depending on your python version, as noted below).
+First, you need to install all of Qtile's dependencies (although some are optional/not needed depending on your Python version, as noted below).

 xcffib
 ------

 Qtile uses xcffib_ as an XCB binding, which has its own instructions for building from source.
-However, if you'd like to skip building it, you can install its dependencies (``sudo apt-get install libxcb-render0-dev`` on Ubuntu), and install it via pypi:
+However, if you'd like to skip building it, you can install its dependencies, you will need libxcb and libffi with the associated headers (``libxcb-render0-dev`` and ``libffi-dev`` on Ubuntu), and install it via PyPI:

 .. code-block:: bash